CFIS-UFRO/cfis-utils/README.md

 **Latest stable tag**: v2025.04.13.03

+# Utility classes

+You can find all the classes and methods inside the `src/cfis_utils` folder.
+The code is written to be self-explanatory, so you should be able to find what you need simply by looking at the code.

 # For developers

 - The idea is to keep this library compatible with Python 3.8 and above.